February 14, 2019

 We see the question asked time and time again: “what information is considered to be personal data?”.
 And rightfully so.

-Having a clear understanding of information which is (and is not) “personal data” could be the difference between you being able to exploit that information to bring value to your business, and it not being exploited at all.
+Having a clear understanding of information that is (and is not) “personal data” could be the difference between you being able to exploit that information to bring value to your business, and it not being exploited at all.

 We’re sure you’ve heard by now: all “personal data” must be processed in accordance with the General Data Protection Regulation (or “GDPR”).
 In the very least, this means that: